-I feel like these guidelines against screen time were put out there much more strictly a few years ago but it seems the critics are starting to realize it’s not as bad as they thought for a child’s brain development.
+Personally, I believe guidelines against toddler screen time were put out much more strictly a few years ago.
+But it seems the critics are starting to realize it’s not as bad as they thought for a child’s brain development.

-In fact, these critics probably loosened the restrictions after becoming parents themselves and started to value screen time for their children firsthand!
+In fact, these critics probably loosened the restrictions after becoming parents themselves and learned to value toddler screen time firsthand!

 The pediatricians’ group is also more realistic now with their current stance on toddler screen time for toddler development.
-Although your pediatrician might still judge you, admitting that now is a “time of digital media and screens” and instead of fighting it to embrace it but in a healthy manner.
+Although your pediatrician might still judge you, the group now admits that now is a “time of digital media and screens” and encourage embracing it in a healthy manner.

 Now the minimum age is no longer set at 2 years but, instead, 18 months because babies’ visual processing system is still developing and the effects of rapid-fire lights (usually LED’s) from screens are the main concern.

-You could compare this to staring at the sun, people with astigmatism, driving at night with a migraine, or even if you spend hours in a dark room looking at a screen- you start to see spots and that can’t be good for you!
+These rapid-fire lights are comparable to staring at the sun, astigmatism, driving at night with a migraine, or even if you spend hours in a dark room looking at a screen.
+You start to see spots and that can’t be good for you!